Save Design - Getting Started Guide

 🎯 Goals of Save Design

-- Flexibly handle practical save requirements, such as multiple slots and temporary session data
+- Flexibly accommodate realistic save requirements such as multiple slots and temporary states

-For developers with these goals, Save Design is a reliable tool that eliminates the hassle of save systems.
+For developers with these needs, Save Design is a reliable tool that can eliminate the hassle around saving.

 ✅ Supported Unity Versions